What are fixed assets and inventories

 Valuation of financial instruments

-The fair value is determined on the basis of the instrument's market value.
+The fair value is determined on the basis of the instrument,.
 If no market value can be determined for an instrument but for its components or for a similar instrument, the fair value determined on the basis of the constituents or similar instrument's market value.
 If that does not require such an assessment is possible, the fair value determined by such generally accepted valuation models and techniques that provide a reasonable estimate of market value.

 Valuation under the first paragraph may be made only when all of its financial instruments, except those for which 14 b § not at fair value, valued in the same way.
 Create (2003:774).